287_resized.jpg 287_resized.jpg

 International Space Station (ISS) Observable Passes

-Visible passes of the ISS from our location will begin again after August 24, with these passes being seen in our predawn hours.
-Check the website http://www.heavens-above.com for exact viewing times for your location.
+Visible passes of the ISS from our location will begin again after August 22, with these passes being seen in our predawn hours.
+Exact times of these passages for your location can be found by visiting the website http://www.heavens-above.com or by using satellite tracking smart phone apps like Sputnik or Spot-the-Station.

 ×